digital-asset/daml-katacoda/getting-started/deploy-to-dabl/0_intro.md

 1. How to write a new feature for the app.
 1. How to deploy your app to project:DABL (this tutorial).

-In this scenario we will learn how to deploy the create-daml-app to project:DABL
+In this scenario we will learn how to deploy the create-daml-app to project:DABL.

 <!-- In this scenario we'll dive into implementing a new feature for our social network app.
 This will give us a better idea how to develop DAML applications using our template.